Florence Delay

-Life and career
+Early life and education

-Florence Delay was the second daughter of Marie-Madeleine Carrez and Jean Delay, psychiatrist and writer.
+Florence Delay wa born on 19 March 1941 the second daughter of Marie-Madeleine Carrez and Jean Delay, psychiatrist and writer.
 She was the sister of Claude Delay, writer and psychoanalyst.

-Florence attended the Lycée Jean de La Fontaine and then studied Spanish at Faculté des lettres de Paris and at the Sorbonne.
+She attended the Lycée Jean de La Fontaine and then studied Spanish at Faculté des lettres de Paris and at the Sorbonne.
 After obtaining her Spanish degree, she taught general and comparative literature at the Université Sorbonne Nouvelle.

+Career

 In 1962, aged 20, she played the title role of Joan of Arc in Procès de Jeanne d'Arc (The Trial of Joan of Arc) by Robert Bresson.

 After studying at the École du Vieux-Colombier, she was then a trainee stage manager at the Festival d'Avignon, assistant to Raymond Rouleau at the Théâtre du Gymnase, and to Georges Wilson at the Théâtre national populaire (TNP).
 She translated La Celestina by Fernando de Rojas, staged by Antoine Vitez in 1989; and then, in another version, by Christian Schiaretti, at the TNP in 2011, as well as works from the Spanish Golden Age (Calderón de la Barca, Lope de Vega).

 In 1973, she published her first novel, Minuit sur les jeux.
 Starting with Petites Formes en prose après Edison (1987), she alternated between novels, essays and other writings.
-She was awarded the Prix Femina in 1983 for her novel Riche et légère, the Prix François-Mauriac in 1990 for Etxemendi, the Grand Prix du Roman de la Ville de Paris in 1999 and the Prix de l'Essai de l'Académie française for Dit Nerval.

 With Jacques Roubaud of the Oulipo, she compiled Graal Théâtre, a series of ten plays about the Arthurian legend, from 1977 to 2005.

 Delay was a juror for the Prix Femina (19781982), a member of the reading committee of Éditions Gallimard (19791987), a member of the editorial board of the journal Critique (19781995), a drama columnist for La Nouvelle Revue française (19781985), and a member of the reading committee of the Comédie-Française (20022006).

 She was an actress, narrator or writer in movies by Chris Marker, Hugo Santiago, Benoît Jacquot, Emilio Maillé, and Michel Deville.

+Honours and awards

+Delay was awarded the Prix Femina in 1983 for her novel Riche et légère, the Prix Francois-Mauriac de la région Aquitaine in 1990 for Etxemendi, the Grand Prix du Roman de la Ville de Paris in 1999 and the Prix de l'Essai de l'Académie française for Dit Nerval.

 On 14 December 2000, Delay was elected as a member of the Académie française.

+Personal life and death

 Delay was married to the film producer Maurice Bernart.
 She died in Paris on 1 July 2025, at the age of 84.